 - Bill Reid Gallery of Northwest Coast Art – an exceptional place for First Nations art.

 - Museum of Anthropology – a museum at UBC featuring First Nations art.
 Totems and other anthropological artifacts and information are also present.

 - Stanley Park’s Totem Poles – a collection of Indigenous art in the southeast corner of Vancouver’s Stanley Park.

 - Squamish Lil’wat Cultural Centre – located in the Upper Village at Whistler, the centre includes a Lil’wat Istken and Squamish Longhouse, theatre, archival museum and contemporary gallery.

 First Nations Powwows

-There are also various powwows and other First Nations events throughout the Lower Mainland, including the Spirit of the People Powwow in Chilliwack and Squamish Nation Youth Powwow on the North Shore in the summer.
+There are also various powwows and other First Nations events throughout the Lower Mainland.
+The Spirit of the People Powwow in Chilliwack and Squamish Nation Youth Powwow on the North Shore in the summer are two such examples.
 Both are open to the public.

 Click Lower Mainland Powwows for more information.

-For more on First Nations events in the Lower Mainland and throughout BC, check out the Aboriginal Tourism BC website.
+For more on First Nations events in the Lower Mainland and throughout BC, check out the Indigenous Tourism BC website.